iBowler1995/Dinner-Generator/README.md

      - `Unit`: The unit of measurement (e.g., "oz," "cups," etc.).
 Leave empty if not applicable.
      - `Staple`: A true/false value indicating whether the ingredient is a staple item (e.g., salt, pepper, etc.).

+   **What are staple ingredients?**
+   - Staple ingredients are items you typically have on hand, such as oil, spices, milk, butter, etc.
+   - By marking these items as staples in the JSON, the script can better organize the shopping list by excluding them unless explicitly needed.

    ### Example JSON
    ```json
    [